MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - None

 Return Values
-* Result (set of data) - returns a set of information about the device.
+* Result (object) - An object containing information about the robot, with the following fields.
+   * batteryLevel - The battery charge percentage (in decimal format) and the current battery voltage.
-   * Windows OS Version (string) - The version of the OS of the robot.
+   * currentProfileName - The name of the network that the robot is on.
-   * Realtime Controller Hardware Version (string) - The hardware version for the realtime controller.
-   * Realtime Controller Firmware Version (string) - The firmware version for the realtime controller.
+   * hardwareInfo - Hardware and firmware version information for both the Real Time Controller board and the Motor Controller board.
-   * IP Address (string) - The IP address of the device.
+   * ipAddress - The IP address of the robot.
+   * networkConnectivity - The status of the robot's network connection.
+Possible values are Unknown, None, LocalAccess, LimitedInternetAccess, InternetAccess.
-   * Output Capabilities (array) - an array listing the output capabilities of the robot.
+   * outputCapabilities - An array listing the output capabilities for this robot.
+   * robotId - The robot's unique ID, if set.
+Default value is all zeros.
+   * robotVersion - The version number for the HomeRobot app running on the robot.
-   * Sensor Capabilities (array) - an array listing the sensor capabilities.
+   * sensorCapabilities - An array listing the sensor capabilities for this robot.
+   * sensoryServiceAppVersion - The version number for the Sensory Service app running on the robot.
+   * serialNumber - The unique serial number for the robot.
+   * windowsOSVersion - The version of Windows IoT Core running on the robot.

 ### GetHelp